yisar/asta/README.md

 # Asta [![NPM version](https://img.shields.io/npm/v/asta.svg)](https://npmjs.com/package/asta) [![NPM downloads](https://img.shields.io/npm/dt/eplayer.svg)](https://npmjs.com/package/asta)

 :dart: Asta is a highly specialized full stack framework for SSR.
 It has no vdom on the server side and 0 js on the client side.
-Finally, it gets good qps and Google scores.
+Finally, it gets best QPS and Google scores.

+* Note this is early WIP!
+It is not recommended to use this for anything serious yet. *

 - no VDOM on server, 0 javascript on client.
 - write JSX and react-like syntax.

 ### Run demo